itsmehujo/t-web-800/backend/README.md

 - `./run run`: starts the containers and all backend processes
 - `./run back`: starts the containers and all backend processes
-- `./run start`: starts the containers
+- `./run start`: starts all the containers
 - `./run stop`: stops the containers
-- `./run bash`: runs bash terminal on the django container
+- `./run bash`: runs bash terminal on the symfony container
 - `./run psql`: runs psql prompt on the postgres container
-- `./run webserver`: shortcut for ./manage.py runserver 0.0.0.0:8000.
+- `./run startSymfony`: shortcut for symfony server:start (runned on the docker instance)
 - `./run shell`: shortcut for ./manage.py shell_plus.
-- `./run pip`: installs requirements with pip
+- `./run refresh`: installs dependencies
-- `./run makemigrations`: shortcut for ./manage.py makemigrations
-- `./run createsuperuser`: shortcut for ./manage.py createsuperuser
-- `./run migrate`: shortcut for ./manage.py migrate
 - `./run loaddb`: loads database from the db/dump.sql file
 - `./run resetdb`: clears the database
-- `./run anonymize`: produces an anonymized dump from db/dump.sql at db/anonymized_dump.sql
 - `./run servers`: runs webserver
-- `./run prepare`: runs pip and loaddb
+- `./run prepare`: runs loaddb
-- `./run format`: formats the code with black.
-- `./run format-check`: checks whether the code has been formatted with black.

-## Running pytest

-You can run pytests in the entire project with ./run pytest.
-It uses the -s flag by default, so it will activate a debugger on ipdb.set_trace() calls.

-Aditionaly, you can run a subset of tests by passing additional parameters:

-- `./run pytest app_name` will only run tests within the app_name app
-- `./run pytest app_name class_or_method_name` will only run tests within the app_name app and whose class or method name contains class_or_method_name

-## VSCode setup
+## VSCode setup [to be done]

 Visual Studio Code is the recommended IDE for development.